jmoiron/sqlx/index.md

     err = rows.Scan(&country, &city, &telcode)
 }
 ```

-The Rows type is more like a database cursor than a materialized list of results.
-Although the driver may buffer the actual network traffic on its own, iterating via `Next()` is a good way to bound the memory usage of large queries return results, as you're only scanning a single row at a time.  `Scan()` uses [reflect](http://golang.org/pkg/reflect) to map sql column return types to Go types like `string`, `[]byte`, et al.
+You should treat the Rows like a database cursor rather than a materialized list of results.
+Although driver buffering behavior can vary, iterating via `Next()` is a good way to bound the memory usage of large result sets, as you're only scanning a single row at a time.  `Scan()` uses [reflect](http://golang.org/pkg/reflect) to map sql column return types to Go types like `string`, `[]byte`, et al.  If you do not iterate over a whole rows result, be sure to call `rows.Close()` to return the connection back to the pool!

 The error returned by Query is any error that might have happened while preparing or executing on the server.
 This can include grabbing a bad connection from the pool, although database/sql will [retry 10 times](http://golang.org/src/pkg/database/sql/sql.go?s=23888:23957#L885) to attempt to find or create a working connection.
 Generally, the error will be due to bad SQL syntax, type mismatches, or incorrect field and table names.